 Instead, good feedback includes three elements: specificity, impact, and gratitude.

-When delivering praise, first identify a specific action and its resultant impact on the wider team, Leah Fessler wrote in Quartz last year.
+When delivering praise, first identify a specific action and its resultant impact on the wider team.
 Generic feedback such as "awesome job" does not make the cut.

-The third and final element of good praise is genuine gratitude for the behavior that merited the positive feedback, which Fessler argues is best done face-to-face, where you can exhibit a smile and other encouraging body language indicators (Achor, TED Ideas, 3/7).
+The third and final element of good praise is genuine gratitude for the behavior that merited the positive feedback.
+Deliver the praise face-to-face so you can exhibit a smile and other encouraging body language indicators (Achor, TED Ideas, 2/14/2018; Fessler, Quartz, 6/22/2017).

 Learn to deliver positive—and negative—feedback